searchly/searchly-nodejs-sample/Readme.markdown

 ## PAAS Deployment

-This sample can be deployed to Heroku, CloudControl, Pivotal, OpenShift and Modulus with no change.
+This sample can be deployed to Heroku, Pivotal, IBM Cloud with no change.